axehayz/kkonsole_cli/README.md

 The project is meant to be installed locally and run as a lightweight python docker container(s)

 1. Download and install [Docker](https://www.docker.com/products/docker-desktop).
 Skip if already installed and logged in.
-2. Run Docker Container by issuing `docker run -it --rm axehayz:kkonsole_cli:latest`
+2. Run Docker Container by issuing `docker run -it --rm akshaydh:kkonsole_cli:latest`
 3. (Optionally) Clone the repository and build container yourself if you wish to change source files
    1. Clone the repository `git clone https://github.com/axehayz/kkonsole_cli.git`
    2. Build the container using `docker build -t kkonsole_cli:myversion .`